s-a-nersisyan/ExhauFS/README.md

   <summary>Cervical cancer survival regression</summary>

  TODO: add correct links
-  As a real-life example of the regression part of the tool we used [cervical cancer dataset](#https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk) with 19 features and 72 samples.
+  As a real-life example of the regression part of the tool we used [cervical cancer dataset](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk).

-  Transformed data and config used for pipeline can be found in [OneDrive](#https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EpJztBwnLENPuLU8r0fA0awB1mBsck15t2zs7-aG4FXKNw).
+  Transformed data and config used for pipeline can be found in [OneDrive](https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EpJztBwnLENPuLU8r0fA0awB1mBsck15t2zs7-aG4FXKNw).

   Same with classification, the main objective was to analyse contribution of different feature [pre]selection techniques and accuracy scores using Cox Regression as a main model.
   We achieved best results using `concordance_index` as a feature selector and as a main scoring function.

-  Again, same with classification, firstly we need to make n/k grid table for the pipeline.
+  Again, same with classification, firstly we need to make `n/k` grid table for the pipeline.
   After choosing maximum time and k values (in this case - maximum time is 3 hours and maximum k is 20) we can run
   `exhaufs estimate regressors -c <config path> --max_estimated_time 3 --max_k 20` and use the resulting table as a n/k grid for the pipeline.